Board of Trustees

 Rolando believes in servant leadership, building on strengths, and is an avid volunteer.
 He currently sits on the board of directors for the Business Link board and the International Association of Business Communicators (IABC).
 Rolando and his partner, Nicole, are eager to start their inaugural summer of RVing throughout Alberta!

 Shelley is an accomplished self-starter with a strong background in the nonprofit and finance sectors.
-Working remotely from Kitchener, Ontario, Shelley gained her extensive experience in data management and event coordination at the Grand River Hospital Foundation following a tenure with the Bank of Montreal.
-Shelley volunteers at Ray of Hope providing hot meals for vulnerable people, the Grand River chapter of Ride for Dad as their social media manager for a nationwide prostate cancer non-profit, and is on the Finance Committee as an advisor at her church.
+Working remotely from Ontario, Shelley gained her extensive experience in data management and event coordination at the Grand River Hospital Foundation, following a tenure with the Bank of Montreal.
+Shelley volunteers making and providing hot meals for vulnerable people, as a social media manager for a nationwide prostate cancer non-profit, and is on the Finance Committee as an advisor at her church.
 In her spare time, Shelley enjoys hiking and camping in Ontario, and beyond.

 Geoff has a bachelor of Commerce degree from the University of Victoria and brings a wealth of leadership experience to the foundation.
 He is a very proud father and husband.
 Although he spent 13 year in Victoria, he was born in Edmonton.
 Geoff has always been a strong advocate for others, a coach, a mentor, and most of all a firm believer in Community.
 With his passion for the cause, , his formal education, and over 15 years of successful team leadership, it is his goal to bring more awareness and support for Mental Health and Addictions across Alberta.